 You can find much more about my love of the less critically lauded corners of cinema, from Michael Caine and Elvis Presley movies to creaky old sci-fi and ‘Video Nasties’, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

 You can hear Phil on It’s Good, Except It Sucks talking about Iron Man here, Iron Man 3 here and Inhumans here.
-Phil also took over as host to chat to Tim about Guardians Of The Galaxy which you can find here, and Ant-Man And The Wasp which you can find here.
+Phil also took over as host to chat to Tim about Guardians Of The Galaxy here and Ant-Man And The Wasp here.

 Phil has also appeared on Tim’s nostalgia podcast Looks Unfamiliar, talking about Madballs Comic, Wise Up!, the Platoon computer game, Phantom 2040, Birdseye Steakhouse Grills and Star Wars: Droids here, the Christmas Specials of On The Hour, The Chris Morris Music Show and Lee And Herring here and the Community Christmas Specials here.